europace/unterlagen-api/README.md

 #### How to use cloud storage (Tranferspeicher)

-⚠️ ** Notice: This endpoint is deprecated and will be removed in future versions.
-Please migrate to [V2 Upload](#document-upload-via-api-v2) as soon as possible.**
+> Note ⚠️: This endpoint is deprecated and will be removed in future versions.
+Please migrate
+> to [V2 Upload](#document-upload-via-api-v2) as soon as possible

 ##### Step 1: create presigned url